You have questions, we have answers!

 Additionally, many people who utilize our hospital have questions about various aspects of their pet’s surgery, and we have information listed at the end of this page to address these concerns.
 After reading these questions and answers you’ll be in a much better place to make decisions regarding your pet’s upcoming surgery.

 If you have additional questions that aren’t covered here, please feel free to give us a call at (703) 491-5134.

 What are the hospital hours?

-Our hospital is open Tuesday, Wednesday, and Friday 8:00 am to 6:00 pm.
-We also have Saturday hours from 8:00am to 3:00pm.
-Our hospital is closed on Monday, Thursday, and Sunday.
+Our hospital is open Monday-Thursday from 8:00 am to 6:00 pm.
+Our hospital is closed on Friday-Sunday.

 Do I need to have an appointment?

 What forms of payment do you accept?

 Cash, Mastercard, Visa, American Express, CareCredit